stjude-biohackathon/BioShinyModules/organisation.md

 ## What file/object types do we want to be able to use?

+There are two test data can be used, located in [example_data](/example_data).
+One is [MS_2.rda](/example_data/MS_2.rda) contains three `data.frame`:

+- `df`, a `data.frame` with feature on row and sample on column.
+It doesn't matter what is feature, it could be gene if the data is RNA-Seq count/normalized count, or it could be peptide or metabolites if the data is Mass Spec peak intensity data.

+- `sample_meta`, a `data.frame` containing sample metadata, such as sample names, sample group/label/class, sex, time point, etc.

+- `feature_meta`, a `data.frame` containing feature metadata, such as gene name/symbol/emsembleID for gene (if gene is feature), accession number for protein/peptide (if peptide is feature)

+The second data [L29_vitro_Control_vs_knockdown_diff](/example_data/L29_vitro_Control_vs_knockdown_diff.txt) is a statistic result table, containing p-value and log2FC, among other variables.
+Could be the output from DESeq2 or other stat package.

 ## What general stucture should we go for ?
 - Add tooltips to ggplot for plotly informations